paulmbuitu/PRODIGY_DS_02/README.md

 - Children and families had different survival patterns compared to solo travelers.
 - Higher fares generally correlated with higher survival likelihood.

+##  How to View
+- Download the `.pbix` file and open it in Power BI Desktop.
+- Alternatively, view the screenshots provided.